On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Introduction

 \subsubsection{Girth and Ex}

 \begin{definition} The \emph{girth} of a graph is the length of the shortest cycle contained in the graph if it contains a cycle and infinity otherwise.
-Let $\ex(n,2k)$ be the maximal number of edges in a graph with $n$ vertices and girth at least $2k$.
-Moreover, define $\ex^{-1}(m,2k)$ as the minimal number of vertices of a graph with $m$ edges and girth at least $2k$. \end{definition}
+Let $\ex(n,2k)$ be the maximum number of edges in a graph with $n$ vertices and girth at least $2k$.
+Moreover, define $\ex^{-1}(m,2k)$ as the minimum number of vertices of a graph with $m$ edges and girth at least $2k$. \end{definition}

-There are previous results in the extremal graph theory on the behavior of the function $\ex(n,2k)$.
+There are results in extremal graph theory on the behavior of the function $\ex(n,2k)$.

 \begin{theorem}[\cite{Alon}] We have

 \end{theorem}

 \begin{theorem}[\cite{Lazebnik}] We have